Scraping Fraud is Real, With Dire Consequences

 Question #3: Isn’t content scraping illegal?

-Most companies are not okay with their data being extracted and monetized by third-party companies, nor do they want to pay the additional computing costs incurred by the constant scraping activities of automated bots on their website.
+Most companies are not comfortable with their data being extracted and monetized by third-parties, nor do they want to pay the additional computing costs incurred by the constant scraping activities of automated bots on their website.
 However, content scraping remains a legal gray area.

 Question #4: Why should we worry about scraping bots on our site?

-In a different scenario, if competitors scrape and then publish your content, they can potentially rank higher on search engine results, reducing your volume of search-generated traffic and limiting your ability to convert those shoppers into customers.
-Lost ad revenue is another major financial loss caused by scrapers stealing your data.
+In a different scenario, if competitors scrape and then publish your content on their website, they can potentially rank higher on search engine results, reducing the volume of search-generated traffic and limiting the ability to convert those shoppers into customers.
+Lower ad revenue is another major financial loss caused by scrapers stealing data.